FIATA welcomes Avalon Risk Management to FIATA HQ

 FIATA members are reminded that they can enjoy many benefits when joining Avalon for the FIATA's US Group Bond Program.
 Avalon is a long-term customs bonds provider to many FIATA members, Look out for upcoming information in the next FIATA Review on how to get involved.

-2022 FIATA World Congress - COVID test no longer required for international travellers BEFORE entering Korea!
+2022 FIATA World Congress - COVID test no longer required for international travelers BEFORE entering Korea!

 Entry requirements updates